 I think my fellow business owners gave some great advice.
 However, I look for slightly different things when I go through the interview process with candidates.
 I’m not saying my process is the “right” one.
 No, it’s not.
 You may have to do something different.
 Yet, for my style of business, I’ve found a particular process that typically yields me the best results.

 Whenever people indicate that they’re interested in working for my company, I’ll ask them to contact me via email.
 Once they contact me, I’ll send them a generic email that says something like, “I understand you’re interested in a position within my company.
-I’d love to get a copy of your resume so I can see if you’re a good fit for the position.”
-Now, it’s been my experience that whenever I send out this email, 25% of the recipients will not even provide a resume.
-Thus, I’ve immediately weeded out the ones who are just kicking tires, if you will.
+I’d love to get a copy of your resumé so I can see if you’re a good fit for the position.”
+Now, it’s been my experience that whenever I send out this email, 25% of the recipients will not even provide a resumé.
+As a result, I’ve immediately weeded out the ones who are just kicking tires, if you will.

-Then, if candidates’ personalities fit within my company and my existing team, I’ll review their resumes.
+If the candidates’ personalities fit within my company and our existing team, I’ll review their resumés.
 Up to this point, I haven’t even looked at their qualifications.
 I care more about who they are, not what they’ve done.
-I want to see if they can get through my instructions first, and if they can, I’ll flip over their resumes to see what I can see.
+I want to see if they can get through my instructions first, and if they can, I’ll flip over their resumés to see what I can see.

 I’m not looking for advanced degrees.
 Sometimes, people expect their degrees to get them to the interview table.
 But that doesn’t work for me.
 I’m looking at their job histories.
 Have they bounced around from job to job?
 What types of jobs have they done?
 If they haven’t had this job title, have they done similar things?